Marvive/logos-search/README.md

 - Provides a Raycast list with fuzzy search, loading state, and quick actions to open or copy links.
 - Caches the parsed catalog to speed up future runs and exposes a Rebuild Index action.
 - Falls back gracefully when the database is missing or permissions block access.
+- Uses a configurable fuzzy match threshold that defaults to `0.3`, so you can rely on sensible results without touching preferences on first run.

 ### Logos All Search